andrewcooke/choochoo/docs/index.md

 has the latest code).
 In the dkr directory are various scripts (in general a script will display help if given the `-h` argument).

+Once (only) you need to create a disk (virtual volume) where the permanent data (FIT files) are stored:

+    FORCE_NEW_DISK=1 dkr/make-choochoo-data-volume.sh

+Do not repeat this or you will lose all previous uploads.

-Use `run-ch2-jp-pg-persist.sh` to start everything.
-Use `--reset` to build disks for the first use.
+Then use `run-ch2-jp-pg-persist.sh` to start everything.
+Use `--reset` to build disks (virtual volumes) for the first use.

     dkr/run-ch2-jp-pg-persist.sh --reset

 It will start the web server on http://localhost:8000

-Note that for the very first use **only** you will need to create the permanent data disk.
-This requires defining `FORCE_NEW_DISK`:

-    FORCE_NEW_DISK=1 dkr/run-ch2-jp-pg-persist.sh --reset

-but **this will delete all existing data** so should only be used on the very first run.

 ## Initial Configuration